paguerre3/wflux/README.md

 - <code>.skip(...)</code> is a method overloaded with many options/conditions to <b>skip elements already emitted</b> within a Reactive Stream a.k.a. skipping the <code>onNext()</code> call and is being added after creating Flux or Mono streams/Publishers for changing the behaviour of the Workflow.
 - <code>.delayElements(...)</code> is another method being added after creating Flux or Mono streams/Publishers for changing the behaviour of the Workflow <b>adding time before emitting each element</b>.

-E.g. adding <b>Delay</b> before the emission of each of the elements of the stream but taking into account that some of them will be <b>Skipped</b> within an specified time window, i.e. Flux will ignore all elements emitted during the initial duration and only start emitting after that period has elapsed.
+E.g. adding <b>Delay</b> before the emission of each of the elements of the stream but taking into account that some of them will be <b>Skipped</b> within a specified time window, i.e. Flux will ignore all elements emitted during the initial duration and only start emitting after that period has elapsed.
 ```java
     private Flux<String> getCertainDataWithDelay(final String... data) {
         return Flux.just(data)